danielmendie/Mendi.Blazor.DynamicNavigation/README.md

 - [x] Previous Page History - *It can navigate back to previous pages visited*
 - [x] Nav Menu Binding - *Navigate to any routable page from your nav menu*
 - [x] Multi-App Switching - *Switch between multiple apps within your project.
 This is very useful for controlling the UI*
-- [ ] Handle catch-all url param redirect - *dev work*
+- [ ] Handle catch-all url param redirect - *still in dev work*

 ## 📖Installation
-To begin, install the **Mendi.Blazor.DynamicNavigation** Nuget package from Visual Studio or use the Command-line tool:
+To begin, install the latest version of **Mendi.Blazor.DynamicNavigation** Nuget package from Visual Studio or use the Command-line tool:
 `dotnet add package Mendi.Blazor.DynamicNavigation`

 ## 🔧Configuration